 How Do You Store Fresh Creamed Corn?

 I store this yummy fresh creamed corn in an airtight container in the fridge.
-It freezes well in an airtight container for up to 3 months.
-To reheat, defrost and then reheat on the stove over low to medium heat.
+It keeps well in the freezer too, in an airtight container for up to 3 months.
+To reheat, thaw in the fridge and then reheat on the stove over low to medium heat.

 How Long Will Creamed Corn Stay Fresh?